-URI shares cooled off a little in the past month or so, but they're still up by a third for the year-to-date.
+URI shares cooled off a little in late spring, but they're still up by 44% year-to-date.
 It seems that Wall Street is already pricing in a surge in new sales.

 That's OK.
-Given that the U.S. appears poised to spend more than $1 trillion to rebuild its infrastructure, there's still plenty more room for growth.
+Given that the U.S. appears poised to spend roughly $1 trillion to rebuild its infrastructure, there's still plenty more room for growth.

 - Dividend yield: N/A

 Biden is serious about retaking leadership in the electric vehicle space from China.
-And several of his initiatives from the American Jobs Plan survived in the Bipartisan Infrastructure Framework.
+And several of his initiatives from the American Jobs Plan survived in the Bipartisan Infrastructure Investment and Jobs Act.

 Among the green initiatives Biden originally sought was the building of 500,000 electric vehicle charging stations across the country by 2030.
 To give a little perspective on just how big that is, there are only around 115,000 gas stations in the United States.
 Biden's plan would have created more than four times the number of charging stations as gas stations currently in existence.

 This isn't as farfetched as it sounds.
 Charging stations do not necessarily have to be built to accommodate high traffic like gas stations, and generally have less maintenance to worry about.
 You can build a small charging station in an office garage or mall parking lot.
 You can simply add them to existing infrastructure.